 Executive Vice President and Chief Marketing and Commerical Officer

-Executive Vice President Global Communications and Public Affairs Officer
+Executive Vice President and Chief Communications and Public Affairs Officer

-Kathleen Matthews is the chief communications and public affairs officer for Marriott International, the global hotel company based in Bethesda, Maryland.
-She is responsible for the company's external and internal communications, including global brand and corporate public relations, corporate social responsibility and community engagement, diversity initiatives and government affairs.
-She also co-chairs Marriott's Executive Green Council.
+Kathleen Matthews is the chief communications and public affairs officer for Marriott International, the leading global hotel company with 4,000 properties in more than 70 countries.
+She is responsible for the company’s global brand public relations, corporate and internal communications, global citizenship and government affairs.
+She co-chairs Marriott’s Executive Green Council and serves on the company’s Global Diversity and Inclusion Council.

 Amy C. McPherson †